holepunchto/hypercore/README.md

 # hypercore

-Hypercore is a protocol and p2p network for distributing and replicating static feeds of binary data.
+Hypercore is a protocol and p2p network for distributing and replicating feeds of binary data.
 It is the low level component that [Hyperdrive](https://github.com/mafintosh/hyperdrive) is built on top off.
-For a detailed technical explanation on how the feed replication works see the [Hyperdrive Specification](https://github.com/mafintosh/hyperdrive/blob/master/SPECIFICATION.md)

 ```
 npm install hypercore